Many-body localization for the random XXZ spin chain in fixed energy intervals: Abstract

 \section{Abstract}

-A key signature of MBL (many-body localization) is the slow rate at which information spreads.
-It is shown that the infinite random Heisenberg XXZ spin-$\frac12$ chain exhibits slow propagation of information (logarithmic light cone) in any arbitrary but fixed energy interval.
+It is shown that the infinite random Heisenberg XXZ spin-$\frac12$ chain exhibits slow propagation of information (logarithmic light cone), a key signature of many-body localization (MBL), in any fixed energy interval at the bottom of the spectrum.
 The relevant parameter regime, which covers both weak interaction and strong disorder, is determined solely by the energy interval.

 \keywords{Many-body localization, MBL, random XXZ spin chain, slow propagation of information}

 \subjclass[2000]{82B44, 82C44, 81Q10, 47B80, 60H25}